khval/AmosKittens/README.md

-Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs whitens in AMOS PRO 2.0.
+Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs written in AMOS PRO 2.0.

 Debuging Amos Kittens:
 ----------------------